Submit your application through the Application Status Portal. Complete your application within 30 days of starting the online process.

-All applicants to the School of Management are required to take the GMAT or the GRE and have the results reported to this university.
-The GMAT/GRE are aptitude tests which measure capabilities important to the study of management at the graduate level.
+All applicants to the School of Management are required to take the GMAT or the GRE and have the results reported to the University at Buffalo.
+The GMAT/GRE are aptitude tests that measure capabilities important to the study of management at the graduate level.

 For more information regarding the GMAT test, dates and places of administration, see the GMAT website.
 The GMAT institutional reporting code for the full-time MBA program is K6RQX67.

 The GRE is also accepted for the full-time MBA program.
 To meet the needs of students who are unable to take the GRE® General Test at a test center due to public health concerns, ETS is temporarily offering a GRE General Test at home option in selected areas.
 The reporting codes for GRE are 4201 (department code) and 2925 (institutional code).